 Natural future directions within the H formalism include incorporating sources for charged black holes \cite{Emparan:2016sjk,Andrade:2018rcx}, deriving a general entropy current and second law \cite{Andrade:2020ilm}, and systematically including next-order $1/D$ and higher-curvature corrections.

-In conclusion, the simplicity and universality of the large-$D$ effective equations, together with a better understanding of their scope and limitations, make them a powerful and practical tool for addressing black hole problems that are otherwise intractable.
+In conclusion, the simplicity and universality of the large-$D$ effective equations, together with a better understanding of their structure, scope, and limitations, make them a powerful and practical tool for addressing black hole problems that may otherwise be intractable.